Post Summary: 20+ Epic Things To Do In Banff, Canada

 Reaching the falls, there are two viewing areas.
 One is a side trail to a catwalk with a view of the bottom of the falls and the second is to an overhanging platform reached by a steep trail.

-Each gives their own unique perspective of this amazing location!
+Each gives its own unique perspective of this amazing location!

 Ink Pots (5.8 km)